kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_INTEGRATION_GUIDE.md

 The system automatically validates configurations:
 - Invalid parameters are rejected with log messages
 - Out-of-range values are caught and logged
-- Graceful fallback to standard generation if lookahead fails
+- Generation fails if lookahead cannot be initialized (no fallback)

 ## Logging